QuinnLonergan/QuinnLonergan/README.md

 **MovieStack** [Demo](https://moviestack.herokuapp.com/) | [Frontend Repo](https://github.com/QuinnLonergan/MovieStackProject)

 Social media application that allows users to swipe through a stack of movies via a Tinder-like UI, voting yes or no on each, then inviting friends to do the same and returning a movie that both users liked, as well as functionality to enable users to create and edit their own custom stacks of movies

+**FiveOClock** *WIP* [Demo]Coming Soon! | [Frontend Repo](https://github.com/QuinnLonergan/P4Project)

+:tea: Application for bartenders and cocktail enthusiasts that allows users to post custom recipes to be seen, liked, and commented on by other users.

+**Backseat Critic** *WIP* [Demo]Coming Soon! | [Frontend Repo](https://github.com/QuinnLonergan/phase-3-project-front-end)

+:tea:Application for film buffs to submit reviews and ratings for movies, as well as comment on other users' reviews.